 When you are streaming to a Facebook group, the Facebook comments on StreamYard will not show you who commented.
 They look like this:

-So is there a way around this?
-Yes!
+Is there a way around this?
+YES!

 How to see who commented

 The person commenting needs to give StreamYard permission to access their name and picture.
 Once they’ve granted permission, all future comments will show their information.
 We’ve created a page to get their permission.
 Follow these steps:

 - Inform your viewers of the situation.
 If they would like to comment on your stream, they need to give StreamYard permission to access their name and picture.

 - If they grant access, all future comments will include their name and picture on StreamYard.

 Users who are not planning to comment do not need to do this.

 We recognize this is not a perfect solution, but it does work.
 Facebook is continually making changes, so this extra step may not be needed in the future.

 The same restriction applies to reactions.
 Until your viewer grants permission, their reactions won’t show up in StreamYard.

 If you want to control the entire viewer experience, you can create a permissions page on your own website instead of using the default page we provide.
 In that case, you can use these query parameters: